 - Erie County Parks & Recreation: Red Jacket Natural Habitat Park page

 - This is a popular fishing and hiking location for many Erie County residents.

-- As part of the US EPA Great Lakes Restoratin Initiative, Red Jacket Natural Habitat Park is undergoing an extensive restoration from July, 2016 through May, 2017.
+- As part of the US EPA Great Lakes Restoratin Initiative, Red Jacket Natural Habitat Park underwent an extensive restoration from July 2016 through May 2017.

 - enhanced green infrastructure parking area

 - Erie County Natural Habitat Park located at 1670 Seneca Street, Buffalo NY.